Dental Office Receptionist Job Description, Key Duties and Responsibilities

 - Ability to use computers in recording and processing information

-- Good knowledge of dental insurance
+- Good knowledge of dental insurance and ability to verify the eligibility of patients for it

 - Excellent knowledge of, and the ability to apply information management principles to work on a daily basis